juicedata/juicefs/docs/en/guide/mount_at_boot.md

 # Mount JuiceFS at Boot Time

-After JuiceFS has been successfully mounted, follow this guide to setup auto-mount on boot.
+After JuiceFS has been successfully mounted, follow this guide to set up auto-mount on boot.

 ## Linux